 3 days in Stockholm is an ideal amount of time to see this fascinating city.

 Stockholm is one of the best cities to visit in Europe.
-You’ll find so much to do here, much more than you might expect!
+You’ll find much more to do here than you might expect!

-From the Vasa and ABBA museums to the old town of Gamla Stan and the colourful metro stations, Stockholm is full of interesting places which makes it one of my favourite cities in Europe.
+From the Vasa and ABBA museums to the old town of Gamla Stan and the colourful metro stations, Stockholm is full of interesting places such as Stockholm Cathedral and the Royal National City Park which makes it one of the most beautiful cities in Europe.

 This Stockholm itinerary will let you know the places you should visit and where to stay, during a visit to the city.